mitchellthomson/Security-CODE/README.md

 ## Password Manager

-The goal for password manager was to create a small proof of concept local password manager.
-Inputting a username and a password into it will store the username and password (with a salted hash for security) inside of a postgresql database and so they can bereturned on request of the user.
-Goal is to secure this as well with a main password that must be entered before a user can look at the information found in the database
+#### How to use
+navigate to the password manager directory and inside both client and server directories run "npm install" to install dependencies needed

+### Project Description
+This is a Password Manager written with React to allow a user to input their password for any app/website/program etc.. and then store these password for safe keeping until the user wants to access them at a later date

+It is using "crypto" with 256-bit AES to encrypt and decrypt the users password data so as to not store them in plaintext in the local mysql database

 ![](images/passwordDatabase.drawio.png)

-    This was done using python,postrgesql inside a docker container

 ### Example of Industry Password Manager
-The idea for the project came from browsing how marketed password managers operate, my greatest example I used was from LastPass here is how they show their process of security
+The idea for the project came from browsing how marketed password managers operate, my greatest example I used was from LastPass here is how they display their threat model

 ![](images/img-lastpass-enterprise-security-mfa-1-svg.svg)

+LastPass uses both encryption and hashing to secure user data.
+The user's master password is hashed using a one-way salted hashing algorithm before being transmitted and stored on LastPass's servers.
+Once stored, user data is encrypted using 256-bit AES encryption, both in transit and at rest, which ensures that the data cannot be accessed or read by anyone without the decryption key.

 ## NoteTaking